McMillenville, Arizona

-McMillenville, also known as McMillianville or McMillanville, is a populated place in Gila County, Arizona.
+McMillenville, also known as McMillianville or McMillanville, is a former populated place in Gila County, Arizona.
 Silver ore was discovered by chance in 1876 by Theodore H. Harris and Charles McMillen, and the town formed around the ore deposits.

 History

 On March 26, 1876, Harris and McMillen were heading 28 miles northeast of Globe on a prospecting trip.
 While traveling through the White Mountains Harris got off his horse as he was too hungover to proceed farther.
 He went to sleep so McMillen stopped, dismounted and sat down on a nearby ledge.
 Boredom led McMillen to drive his pick into the rock and discovered silver.
 The pair founded the Stonewall Jackson mine which eventually turned into McMillenville, named after McMillen who discovered the silver.
 The town grew fast and a year later on November 12, 1877, a post office was opened.
 At its peak, 1,000 settlers lived there.
 The town soon was bolstered with several adobe saloons, dance halls, boarding houses, casinos, as well as homes for hundreds of people, public buildings and the mining structures.
 The town's first bloodshed came in 1880 over a mining claim dispute.
 Jack Brown the founder of the claim established a camp which another prospector intended to exploit.
 After Jack Brown and his killer had a long argument, the two met on the main street and fought a duel.
 Both men fired their revolvers true and they both died from a gunshot wound seconds later.
 McMillenville's peak was in 1880, the original five-stamp mill was replaced with by twenty-stamps.
 A new hoisting mechanism was erected for lifting ore out of the shaft.
-Silver ingots here taken about 100 miles to Casa Grande.
+Silver ingots were taken about 100 miles to Casa Grande.
 The town was booming until 1882 when Geronimo's warriors attacked; it became a ghost town by 1886.